-Because of the appearance of the cancer, it often mimics other cancers and even benign conditions, such as fibrous tumors of the lining of the lung.
+It often looks like other cancers, even benign conditions such as fibrous tumors of the lining of the lung.
 It can also look like sarcoma, which is a type of cancer affecting many other body areas.
 There are not as many good treatment choices with sarcomatoid mesothelioma and the response to the available treatments isn’t as good as with epithelioid mesothelioma.

 Common symptoms of sarcomatoid mesothelioma include:

 - Swelling of the abdomen

 The treatment of sarcomatoid mesothelioma depends on the stage and cancer location.
 Surgery, radiation therapy and chemotherapy are the traditional treatment methods.